 Whitewater rafting is one of the most popular adventure activities in the world, with opportunities to experience the exhilarating fun in just about every corner of the globe.
 There is nothing quite like battling the raging rapids of the Colorado River in the Grand Canyon for instance or roaring through the jungle along the Zambezi River in Zimbabwe.
 And just when you think you've started to get the hang of it, a massive wave crashes over the boat, sending you into the rushing waters yourself.
 That's when things really start to get interesting.

 Ride an Olympic Bobsled in Utah

-Salt Lake City hosted the 2002 Winter Olympic Games, and the Olympic Park in Park City lets visitors get an adrenaline rush by zooming down the bobsled run.
-You'll rip through 15 turns and go downhill at almost 80 mph.
+Salt Lake City hosted the 2002 Winter Olympic Games, and many of the facilities and vestiges of that event still linger throughout the area.
+For instance, if you travel to the Olympic Park in Park City you'll have the opportunity to go zooming down the Olympic bobsled run.
+Along the way, you'll rip through 15 turns and hit speeds of nearly 80 mph.
 Rides are available in both the summer and winter.
 For details visit Olympic Park Bobsled.